Request Your Absentee Ballot NOW! Once you receive it - send it back by October 15, 2020.

 Certification of Witnesses and Assistants

-- The voter’s two witnesses must, after observing that the voter marking the ballot, complete and sign the envelope in the space designated as Witnesses’ Certification.
+- The voter’s witness, after observing that the voter marked the ballot, must complete and sign the envelope in the space designated as Witnesses’ Certification.

 - Any person who assisted the voter must sign and date the certificate in the proper place on the envelope.